 Why the slow adoption rates?

-However, slow growth is still growth, and the more widespread contactless payment capabilities become, the more consumers will be exposed to them.
+However, as digital wallet payments become more widespread, more consumers will grow accustomed to them.
 The most promising signs for contactless payment adoption come from younger consumers, suggesting that demand will grow as more consumers age into the market.

-If you're considering implementing a POS system that supports contactless payment platforms like Apple Pay, Google Pay and Samsung Pay, the good news is that most POS systems shipping in North America integrate NFC technology.
+If you're considering implementing a POS system that supports digital wallets, such as QuickBooks POS, the good news is that most POS systems shipping in North America integrate NFC technology, allowing you to accept Apple Pay, Google Pay and Samsung Pay.

 Once you know you have the right equipment and the most up-to-date POS software, you're ready to accept these digital wallets in your small business.
 No application process or signup is necessary.
 You'll need to educate your staff on what it means for a customer to pay with their phone, smartwatch or tablet so they can assist consumers with the process.

-For your customers to know they can use a digital wallet, you'll want to advertise in your store or on your website that you accept this method of payment.
-If you run into issues, you'll probably need to contact your POS system provider before you talk to Google, Apple or Samsung, though all three offer customer support phone lines for their digital wallet services.
+For your customers to know they can use a digital wallet, you'll want to advertise in your store or on your website that you accept this payment method.
+If you run into issues, you'll probably need to contact your POS system provider before talking to Google, Apple or Samsung, though all three offer customer support phone lines for their digital wallet services.

-Sean Peek and Pamela Oldham contributed to the reporting and writing in this article.
+Jennifer Dublino, Sean Peek and Pamela Oldham contributed to the writing and research in this article.